OmarMesqq/hollow-noodle/README.md

 More reading on: https://en.wikipedia.org/wiki/Entropy_(information_theory)

-Thank you (a lot!) for using my code.
-Feel free to contact me, fork the project or suggest anything :)
+Thank you for using my code!